Gelarehh/Neural-Network-Classifier-with-One-Hidden-Layer/README.md

 5. Implement backward propagation (to get the gradients)
 6. Update parameters (gradient descent)

 In this project, planner data in the form of a scatter plot is produced and needs to be classified into two classes.
 A neural network consisting of one hidden layer is used as the classifier.
+The number of examples is equal to 400, and the size of the hidden layer is hard-coded to 4.
 The Weights matrices are initialized randomly, and bias vectors are initialized to zero values.
 The non-linear *tanh* function is used as the activation function in the hidden layer.